Search This Blog

 Have you been there?
 Wondering, do you sleep on the street where there are many people, good and bad, or in a park, where there is hardly anyone, but you'd be totally isolated if someone attacked you?
 And rough sleepers are attacked - taunted, robbed, pissed on, beaten up, raped.

 Or sleeping on sofas, aware you're in the way, trying to be useful, unobtrusive, just desperately wanting a little space to cry in, to sleep comfortably, with privacy.
-Or they're welcoming, but sit up all night talking and you are obliged to play along, even while crumbling at all the words and the noise.

 Walking around all day, sitting in public toilets because no one can see you there, and the pressure exerted from all those eyes is crushing you.